hashicorp/packer/website/source/docs/templates/user-variables.html.md

 User variables must first be defined in a `variables` section within your template.
 Even if you want a variable to default to an empty string, it must be defined.
-This explicitness makes it easy for newcomers to your template to understand what can be modified using variables in your template.
+This explicitness helps reduce the onboarding time for newcomers to your template to understand what can be modified using variables in your template.

-The `variables` section is a simple key/value mapping of the variable name to a default value.
+The `variables` section is a key/value mapping of the variable name to a default value.
 A default value can be the empty string.
-An example is shown
+An example is shown below:
-below:

 ```json
 {